mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 Added the ``--shift`` option to move surface vertices outwards.
 Fixed some loopholes in topology checks.
 Also added the ``--innershift`` option to mne_setup_forward_model .
-For more information, see Sections 3.7 and 5.6.
+For more information, see :ref:`CIHDBFEG` and Section 5.6.

 mne_forward_solution
 ====================